reymon359/how-to-live/docs/Take care of mental health/index.md

 # Take care of mental health

+Be aware of mental health issues.
+Take care of yourself and other people when they're suffering them.

 Take care of your body and your mind.
 Listen to it.

-If you feel bad, take a rest

-Don't do things that can make you have a headache later.
+Don't do things that can make you feel worse afterward.

 If you are having mental problems, ask for help.
+Go to the doctor.

 Mental health is no joke.
 Offer your help to those that are struggling with it.